.png)

 Get to know your group

-Learn about Anatomy courses and share your experiences
+Learn about Anatomy or any of your first year courses and share your experiences.

 You can meet more than once for this session if you think there is not enough time to cover all topics; minimum one time for 1 hour